trumans/treehouse-rest-api-sql-course-manager/README.md

 Update an existing course
 * User authentication is required
 * The request body is validated:
-  * title and description cannot be updated to null
+  * title and description are required and cannot be null
   * the currently authenticated user must match course userId
 * When request body validation **passes**:
   * The course record is updated with the fields in the request. _Note that any update to userId is ignored._